Parish: Territorial structure

 Broadly speaking, the parish is the standard unit in episcopal polity of church administration, although parts of a parish may be subdivided as a chapelry, with a chapel of ease or filial church serving as the local place of worship in cases of difficulty to access the main parish church.

 In the wider picture of ecclesiastical polity, a parish comprises a division of a diocese or see.
 Parishes within a diocese may be grouped into a deanery or vicariate forane (or simply vicariate), overseen by a dean or vicar forane, or in some cases by an archpriest.
 Some churches of the Anglican Communion have deaneries as units of an archdeaconry.

 Outstations

-An outstation is a newly-created congregation, a term usually used where the church is evangelical, or a mission and particularly in African countries, but also historically in Australia.
+An outstation is a newly created congregation, a term usually used where the church is evangelical, or a mission and particularly in African countries, but also historically in Australia.
 They exist mostly within the Catholic and Anglican parishes.

 The Anglican Diocese of Cameroon describes their outstations as the result of outreach work "initiated, sponsored and supervised by the mother parishes".
-Once there is a big enough group of worshippers in the same place, the outstation in named by the bishop of the diocese.
+Once there is a big enough group of worshippers in the same place, the outstation is named by the bishop of the diocese.
 They are run by "catechists/evangelists" or lay readers, and supervised by the creator parish or archdeaconry.

 Outstations are not self-supporting, and in poor areas often consist of a very simple structure.
 The parish priest visits as often as possible.
 If and when the community has grown enough, the outstation may become a parish and have a parish priest assigned to it.

-The Assemblies of God denomination has churches and outstations throughout the world.